astucieuxzephyr/ctl/README.md

 # French version of the Max Lüscher Test of colors :
  - Author : Tanguy Bodin-Hullin.

+ The psychophysiological states studied by 8 color variant of the Lüscher color test modified by L. Sobchik (method of paired comparisons)
+ Sobchik, L.N., 1990, Methods of psychological diagnostic (Л. Н. Собчик)

 ## Changelog
  - Get original program (done by Daria Titova, in russian language) on Github : in avril 23, 2013
  - New version of the program, in french, by Tanguy Bodin-Hullin
  - Last update : mars 25, 2020.

 ## Description :
-It is the color test by psychologist Max Lüscher (1923-2017), in an ultra-simplified version.
+It is the color test created by the swiss psychologist Max Lüscher (1923-2017), in an ultra-simplified version.
 The color test is used to assess a person's emotional state at a given time, based on their color preference at the time.
-This test is little known but is of good clinical interest, it is relevant and quite "powerful".
+This test is little known but is of high clinical interest, it is relevant and very scientific.
 It is a test that relies on the relationship between the perception of wavelengths of colors, and emotions.

-It is very scientific.
+# Usage :
+The test was used many times, worldwide, and some medical researches have been conducted with it.
+Some psychologists still use the test, especially russian psychologists in the psychological support of athlets or highly skilled athlets.
+For example, the test can be used to measure the stress level of people.
+A french doctor is using it.

 It is not for nothing that some expressions exist in the French language like: "See the world in gray" ; or: "Voir la vie en rose"...

 ## Taking the test :